palladius/ricc-reads-the-news/_posts/2025-01-14-welcome-webricc.md

 * **work less**.
 Good luck with it.
 * **run a full marathon**.
 I'm done with Ironmen for a while, at least until my kids become independent in the morning.
+  Problem is, Zurich and Geneve are fully booked.
+Where should I go?

 ## Gen AI